TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### The Instagram shot(s):

-These blue and white bungalows are a favourite amongst Instagrammers and it is definitely a cute photo that you can get without having to stay here (slightly annoying for the paying guests though I am sure!)
+These blue and white bungalows are a favourite amongst Instagrammers and it is definitely a cute photo that you can get without having to stay here (slightly annoying for the paying guests though I am sure\!)
 The pool and bar area is also great for photos, especially at sunset with the location of this hotel presenting an amazing view of the sun setting and gorgeous lighting.&nbsp;

 ![](/uploads/balihotels-44.jpg)